- About

 “We’re breathing this new air.”

-“Over the past few years, just getting caught up in all the planning for the sisters in retirement, I forgot to breathe that new fresh air,” Sister Hannah added.
+“Over the past few years, just getting caught up in all the planning for the sisters in retirement, I forgot to breathe that new fresh air,” Sister Corbin added.
 “The conference reminded me to keep dreaming.
 I had forgotten to dream in the midst of all the changes that are going on with the Sisters of Providence.
 The conference was a breath of fresh air.”

 Sister Tracey said this year’s conference focused on crossing boundaries in religious life.